 Go to see the Christmas lights

-The festive illumination of London’s streets has already begun: Oxford Street’s lights were switched on, with a number of DJ and music performances up and down the street to celebrate.
+The festive illumination of London’s streets has already begun: on 6 November Oxford Street’s lights were switched on, with a number of DJ and music performances up and down the street to celebrate.
 Our top picks for the best other places to see the lights are Carnaby Street, Covent Garden and Regent Street.
 Forget the shopping – the Christmas lights on these streets are worth a visit in their own right.

-The top 20 storeys of iconic London Bridge landmark, the Shard, will be illuminated from 4 to 31 December, with special displays on opening night and New Year’s Eve – making it Western Europe’s highest light show.
+The top 20 storeys of iconic London Bridge landmark, the Shard, will be illuminated from 3 December, with special displays on opening night and New Year’s Eve – making it Western Europe’s highest light show.
 On other nights, the top twenty floors of the Shard will reflect golden sunrises, the pinks and lavenders of sunset, and dark blue of twilight, in a 30-minute show displayed every half an hour from 4pm to 1am.

 Watch some festive races